 This course is designed for upper-level undergraduates and first-year graduate students with a background in engineering.
-This course covers the biology of cells of higher organisms: protein structure and function; cellular membranes and organelles; cell growth and oncogenic transformation; cellular transport, receptors, and cell signaling; and the cytoskeleton, the extracellular matrix, and cell movement.
+It covers the biology of cells of higher organisms: protein structure and function; cellular membranes and organelles; cell growth and oncogenic transformation; cellular transport, receptors, and cell signaling; and the cytoskeleton, the extracellular matrix, and cell movement.
 Emphasis will be placed on examples relevant to biomedical engineering.
-The course will include two lectures per week and one discussion section.
-In the discussion section, the emphasis will be on experimental techniques used in cell biology and the critical analysis for primary literature.
-Note that this course does not count for engineering topics credits and is meant to fulfill a life science requirement for engineering or physical sciences graduate students.
+In addition to lecture material, a focus will be placed on understanding the experimental techniques used in cell biology and the critical analysis of primary literature.
+Note that this course does not count for engineering topics credits and that it is meant to fulfill a life science requirement for engineering or physical sciences graduate students.
 Prerequisites: Biol 2960 and Biol 2970 or graduate standing.
+Credit 3 units.